wang6609/Reinforcement-Learning/Udacity DRL Project/Navigation/README.md

 *Step 2: Download the Unity Environment*

 For this project, we can use the environment Udacity build.
-Put the **Banana.app.zip** (can be found in this folder) in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+Put the **Banana.app.zip** (can be found in this folder and this is for Mac) in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.